RakhithJK/BishopFox-sliver-wiki/HTTP(S)-C2.md

 The high level process to generate and send a standard session request is (note: this is all after the key exchange, which I'm skipping for now):

 1. Randomly generate the request path using built-in path segments.
-The path will have one of the following extensions, which indicate the type of message.
+The path will have one of the following extensions, which indicate the type of request.
+This is distinct from a _message type_, the message type (i.e., the type of command) is in the encrypted so it cannot be determined without the [session key](https://github.com/BishopFox/sliver/wiki/Transport-Encryption).
 Everything in the path except for the extension is ignored by the server:

 * `.txt` = RSA key exchange
 * `.jsp` = Start session